shakilahmed0369/mark-me/update.md

 - **Custom Hooks:** Introduced custom hooks for accessing context, promoting code reuse and readability.
 - **Component Refactoring:** Updated components to use the new hooks and services.
 - **Error Handling:** Implemented a centralized error handling mechanism.
+- **Reduced Prop Drilling:** Refactored the `Category` page and its child components to eliminate prop drilling.
+- **Simplified Form State:** Refactored the `CreateBookmark` page to use `useReducer` for more robust form state management.

 ## Detailed Changes